dotkom/the-notifier-awakens/README.md

     layouts: {

       0: [
         'Clock',
 +       'Clock-2', // Identified through the dash (-)
 +       'ThirdClock', // Identified through "id" property
 +       'GitHub \ 1' // Make GitHub component use 1fr of the space (aka. rest of the screen, if any) ],

       512: [

+        // Justify colums
++       '/ 1fr 2fr', // 1 fraction for first column and 2 fractions for second column

         'Clock Clock-2',
 +       'ThirdClock GitHub / 1fr', // Using 1fr, auto or minmax(...) is allowed
 +       'GitHub / 2', // Use 2fr
       ],

       // You can also just use plain CSS Grid template syntax